cseferlis/OMDSMod4/Homework 1a/Azure Account/README.md

 ## Verification of Correctness and Completeness

 > Submit the following as proof of your work:

-> **Ensure your BU account information is visible in the top right corner of your screenshots for verification.**
+**IMPORTANT:** Ensure your BU account information is visible in the top right corner of your screenshots for verification.

 1. **Screenshot of the Storage Account** within the resource group.
    - <img src="../../images/hw1a/hw1-screenshot.png" alt="Screenshot" width="400">